eddiemachado/recipes/_posts/2024-01-01-holy-trinity.md

 ---
 layout: post
-title:  "The Holy Trinity"
+title: The Holy Trinity
+description: This is a short description
-category: foundations
+category: basics
 tags: ingredient
 ---